scientifichackers/zproc/README.md

     - transmitting the state whenever a process needs to access it.

-- If a process wishes to synchronize at a certain condition, it can attach a handler to the zproc daemon.
+- If a process wishes to synchronize at a certain condition, it can attach a handler to the source daemon.

-    - The zproc daemon will check the condition on all state-changes.
+    - The source daemon will check the condition on all state-changes.

-    - If the condition is met, the zproc daemon shall open a tunnel to the application and send the state back.
+    - If the condition is met, the source daemon shall open a tunnel to the application and send the state back.

     - zmq already has the mechanisms to block your application untill that tunnel is opened.